Faizou-Aremou/angular-reusables-components/README.md

     contentInfos:company
     }
 )`
-- La directive `appStaticTabsContent` permet d'identifer les contenus statiques, et l'elementRef `dynamicTabsContent` permettent d'identifier le contenu utilisé pour les tabs dynamiques.
+- directive `appStaticTabsContent` allows to identify static contents, and l'elementRef `dynamicTabsContent` allow to identify the content used for the dynamic tabs.

-4. le composant qui utilise Tab-group n'a plus à se soucier de la suppression des tabs. tout est géré automatiquement par l'objet `TabGroup`
+4. the component that uses Tab-group doesn't have to worry about deleting tabs anymore. everything is handled automatically by the `TabGroup`
-5. L'implémentation est performante car tab-group est conçu en se souciant de la detection.push
+5. The implementation is efficient because tab-group is designed with the detection.push

 `@Component({
   selector: 'app-tab-group',